SaruMakes/blog-preview-card-main/README-template.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

+LEARNED:
+CSS variables - find examples (used it for colors) Mobile-first workflow

 To see how you can add code snippets, see below:

 ```html